Differential Graded Categories are k-linear Stable Infinity Categories: The Main Theorem

-\begin{cor} There is an equivalence of $\oo$-categories In other words, the underlying $\oo$-category of the Morita model category structure on $Cat^k_{dg}$ is equivalent to the $\oo$-category of k-linear stable $\oo$-categories. \end{cor}
+\begin{cor} There is an equivalence of $\oo$-categories In other words, the underlying $\oo$-category of the Morita model category structure on $Cat^k_{dg}$ is equivalent to the $\oo$-category of idempotent-complete $k$-linear small stable $\oo$-categories. \end{cor}